constructive-symmetry/constructive-symmetry/README.md

 **D006** introduces permutations via the symmetry group of the square

 **D007** Discuss commutativity in more detail.
 The Stern-Brocot free monoid SL(2,N) never commutes, resulting in a tree structure isomorphic to binary strings.
 The paths downward into Pascal's Triangle always commutes, resulting in a chessboard lattice pattern covering the first quadrant, isomorphic to the monoid N⨯N. The Symmetry Group of the Square is sometimes commutative, and can be laid out as two interconnected rings, each running counter to the other's direction.
 This dihedral construction is an example of a semidirect product.
 Try to work in hints of commutators, commutator subgroup, and topology.

-**D???** Deeper investigations into dihedral groups, algebra and geometry.
+**D???** Deeper investigations into dihedral groups, algebra, geometry, linear algebra, and geometric algebra.

 One issue I see here already is that I really need to move this to a wiki structure, because these lessons should really be thought of as a graph, not as four lines of thought.
 This ordering is both overly restrictive in this ordering already suggests false dependencies, and worse it's also insufficient because it doesn't emphasize the deeply interconnected nature of this web of ideas.